The Road to Graduation A Timeline from CGA Student to CGA Graduate

 Membership Status Date – After approval of your admission into membership, you will receive your member dues notification by email and you must pay your member dues within five days.

-Within 2 weeks of your acceptance into membership, you will receive an email from Pamela Skinner, CGA, Director, Member Services, confirming that you are now a Certified General Accountant (CGA) with CGA-BC.
+Within one week of your acceptance into membership, you will receive an email from Pamela Skinner, CPA, FCGA, Director, Member Services, confirming that you are now a Certified General Accountant (CGA) with CGA-BC.
 This email will provide you with a link to the electronic New Member Package.
 To make your first year and your ongoing CGA membership a success, it is your obligation to read and understand the information provided in the electronic New Member Package.
 Online confirmation that you've read all the information is required.
-Certificates confirming your CGA Membership will be mailed to you within six to eight weeks after your acceptance date.
+Your Certificate of Membership will be mailed to you within six to eight weeks after your acceptance date.

 Convocation (Graduation) Ceremonies – The CGA-BC convocation ceremony happens once a year in the Fall.
 Session 4 graduates from the previous academic year and Session 1, 2 and 3 graduates from the current academic year are invited to attend the ceremonies.
 Please note that Session 4 graduates will always attend the following year’s convocation ceremonies.